HealthCare Volunteer

-HealthCare Volunteer is a non-profit organization that connects volunteers with a health-related volunteering opportunity.
+HealthCareVolunteer.com is a non-profit organization that connects volunteers with a health-related volunteering opportunity.
 The organization provides medical, dental, and surgical services to needy patients and impoverished people worldwide, through indirect and direct patient-care programs.

-The company also provides a social networking application that allows health volunteers to connect with each other and create new volunteer teams.
+The company also provides a social networking application that allows health volunteers to connect and create new volunteer teams.
 The organization has matched over 290,000 volunteers to nearly 3,300 organizations worldwide.
 In total, over 1.5 million patients have received health care as a result of its indirect and direct patient care programs.

 History

 In 2005, during his first year at UCLA Dental School, Patel decided to travel to Brazil to provide dental services to underserved communities.
-But, he encountered difficulties in finding volunteer opportunities, having contacted more than 15 Brazilian organizations and receiving no response.
+However, he encountered difficulties in finding volunteer opportunities, having contacted more than 15 Brazilian organizations and receiving no response.
 He found that other dental and medical students had experienced similar problems.
 To address this problem, Patel created the Dental Volunteer and later HealthCare Volunteer to help connect students with volunteer opportunities.

 During Dental school, Neilesh Patel said he spent many "pizza nights" – subsisting on pizza and pulling all-nighters teaching himself how to program and build a Web site, which became the backbone of HealthCare Volunteer.
 He said he was driven by the belief that all qualified applicants should have the opportunity to volunteer.
-Soon, now-orthopedic surgeon Elliot Mendelosohn, also a biomedical engineering major in his undergraduate days, joined Patel to help build HealthCare Volunteer.
+Soon, now-orthopedic surgeon Elliot Mendelssohn, also a biomedical engineering major in his undergraduate days, joined Patel to help build HealthCare Volunteer.

 Founded by Neilesh Patel DDS and Elliot Mendelsohn MD in November 2005, HealthCare Volunteer has a large listing of health-related volunteering opportunities serving the non-profit sector.
-Volunteers include physicians, dentists, medical students, and dental assistants, who donate their time to provide services including free surgery and dental care.
-The organization has direct patient care programs in over 10 countries including India, Ecuador, Kenya, Tanzania, Liberia, Cameroon, and Paraguay.
+Volunteers include physicians, dentists, medical students, and dental assistants, who donate their time to provide services, including free surgery and dental care.
+The organization has direct patient care programs in over 10 countries, including India, Ecuador, Kenya, Tanzania, Liberia, Cameroon, and Paraguay.